-The DAS site was visited four times during the monitoring period.
-With regard to consents for the discharge to water, the main points of interest were plant processes with potential or actual discharges to receiving watercourses, including contaminated stormwater and process wastewaters.
-Air inspections focused on plant processes with associated actual and potential emission sources and characteristics, including potential odour, dust, noxious or offensive emissions.
+The Corteva site was visited four times during the monitoring period.
+With regard to consents for the abstraction of or discharge to water, the main points of interest were site activities with potential or actual discharges to receiving watercourses, including contaminated stormwater.

+Air inspections focused on activities with associated actual and potential emission sources and characteristics, including potential odour, dust, noxious or offensive emissions.
 Sources of data being collected by the Company were identified and accessed, so that performance in respect of operation, internal monitoring, and supervision could be reviewed by the Council.
 The neighbourhood was surveyed for environmental effects.